dotnet/designs/accepted/automatic-redirects-by-default/automatic-redirects-by-default.md

   build or the runtime.

-* **Automatically turned on when targeting .NET Framework 4.6.1 or higher and a .NET Standard 2.0 library is consumed**.
+* **Automatically turned on when targeting .NET Framework 4.6.1 or higher and a .NET Standard 1.5 (or higher) library is consumed**.
 This addresses the primary issues developers face when consuming .NET Standard binaries from .NET Framework today.

 * **Automatically turned on when targeting .NET Framework 4.7.2 or higher**.
   This properly converts the feature from opt-in to opt-out but ties it a .NET